 What is Spermidine?

 Spermidine is a naturally occurring polyamine found in the tissues of the body that provides various metabolic functions.
 It is a precursor to spermine and thermospermine, other polyamines.
 Spermidine is responsible for synchronizing multiple biological processes in the body, helping to control intracellular volume and pH.
 Due to different mechanisms of action, spermidine is considered a longevity agent.
 At the molecular level, autophagy is the primary mechanism.
-It has also been found to provide anti-inflammatory and lipid metabolism benefits and cell growth, proliferation, and death benefits.
+It has also been found to provide anti-inflammatory and lipid metabolism benefits and cell growth, proliferation and renewal benefits.

 Spermidine has been found to regulate plant growth as it assists in transcribing RNA and inhibits NOS.
 Making it a precursor to spermine and thermospermine, which can contribute to plants' tolerance against drought.
 Spermidine is found in larger quantities of certain plants like wheat germ, soybeans, cheddar cheese, and mushrooms.